florjandule/llist/README.md

-# llist
-Linked List Library for C
+## A feature rich Linked List Library for C